 When you are a National Pie Championships judge, you get assigned to a table in a huge hotel conference room where all the judging takes place, and each table gets one pie category the entire time.
 They judge the commercial pies (think supermarket bakeries, frozen foods, and restaurant chains) on the Friday, and then professional and amateur pies on the Saturday, which is what I did both years.
 On your judging application, you can choose your top six categories, and hopefully you will be placed in one of those.
 You can choose among apple, cherry, blueberry, pumpkin, sweet potato, chocolate, nut (expect to overdose on heavy pecan pies!), peanut butter, citrus, tropical fruit, “open” fruit, “open” cream, and more.
 There are 16 professional categories, and even more in the amateur division.
 There is even a savory pot pie category!
 Last year, the APC included a category for Hollywood-inspired pies, and this year’s unique category was for pies inspired by special and memorable vacations.

 In 2018, I got moved away from my top choice at the last minute and placed at the Comstock apple pie table.
 Comstock is one of the National Pie Championships sponsors, the company that makes canned apple, cherry, peach, strawberry, and blueberry pie fillings that you can buy at most supermarkets.
 I was skeptical, but I got to taste some really solid apple pies that day.
 I was definitely burned out on apple pie by the end, but luckily we then got to judge the Comstock “Best in Show” pies — the best apple pie from our table (a maple praline apple pie), plus the winners from the other Comstock categories: a chocolate-covered cherry pie, a raspberry peach bellini pie, a classic, old-fashioned strawberry rhubarb pie, and the delightful blueberry lemon cream pie that we crowned the winner.
-I still remember this one fondly, over a year later, so enjoy the recipe and this photo:
+I still remember this one fondly, over a year later:

 This year, which just happened to be the 25th anniversary of the National Pie Championships, my buddy and I made sure to fill out the same six categories, and I asked the powers that be to seat us at the same table so we could hang out.
 And we were lucky enough to get placed at the Professional cream pie table, a highly-desirable category that was one of my top choices.